-New satellite areas provide free parking for Boise State students
+There is a new free parking option for Boise State students

-As of Fall 2017, all currently enrolled Boise State students will have access to the new Student Satellite Zone, which will provide an alternative to purchasing a parking pass.
+As of Fall 2017, all currently enrolled Boise State students will have access to a free parking option.
+A new Student Satellite Zone will provide an alternative to purchasing a parking pass.
 The areas will include lots at Dona Larsen Park, Boas Soccer and Tennis Complex and the Elder Street Park and Ride.

 In order to be eligible for this option, students must register their vehicles with the Boise State Transit Center, located in the Student Union Building.
 They will be issued a pass to display in the car’s windshield at all times.
 According to the Boise State Office of Communications and Marketing, if a student has already purchased a different parking pass, they may trade it for access to the Student Satellite Zone.